The King of Comedy (film): Home media

 The King of Comedy was released on Region 1 DVD on December 12, 2002, and on Region 2 on April 19, 2004.

 A digital restoration of the movie was presented on April 27, 2013, as the closing film of De Niro's Tribeca Film Festival.
 This version is produced from the film's original camera negatives and features a restored soundtrack.
 Although the restored film was scheduled to be released on Blu-ray on October 29, 2013, the 30th-anniversary home-media release was ultimately delayed until March 25, 2014.

-Stage musical

-In 2015, it was announced that a Broadway stage musical was to be made with Stephen Trask writing the music and lyrics, and a book by Chris D'Arienzo.